What are the practice requirements for PECS?

 Does CMS publicly report the results of PCF PECS anywhere?

 The results of the PCF PECS are not publicly reported.
-Practice sites receive individual reports with summary data in late spring.
+Practice sites receive individual reports with summary data in the late summer.

 How will practices receive the results of the PCF PECS?